jrief/django-formset/docs/source/withholding-feedback.rst

 	:view-function: PersonView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'person-wf-warnings', 'withhold_feedback': 'warnings'}, form_kwargs={'auto_id': 'wfw_id_%s'})
 	:hide-code:

-In this example we use ``withhold-feedback="warnings"`` to withhold the orange warning triangle on the right, whenever a focused form field does not contains valid data (yet).
+In this example we use ``withhold-feedback="warnings"`` to withhold the orange warning triangle.
+Whenever a focused form field does not contain valid data (yet), no warning triangle is rendered on the right side of that field.
 If attribute ``errors`` has been added to ``withhold-feedback="…"``, then this warning symbol will remain even if the field loses focus.

 Server-Side Validation